Topic: HUNGER IN YOUR COMMUNITY

 "Food for Thought: What is Hunger in America?"

-For a longer film, see the documentary, "Hungry in America"
+For a longer film, see the documentary, "A Place at the Table"

 As you know, obesity is as much a cause for concern in the U.S. as hunger.
 Read about this seeming paradox and how the two issues may be related: Download PDF